The Busy Beaver Competition: a historical survey: Historical survey

 and analysis by P. Michel in Section \ref{sec:tm52b}.

 \item Heiner Marxen and J\"{u}rgen Buntrock found, in September 1989, a machine $M$ with $s(M) = 47,176,870$ and $\sigma(M) = 4,098$.
-This machine was cited by Marxen and Buntrock (1990), and was analyzed by Michel (1993).
+This machine was cited by Marxen and Buntrock (1990), and was analyzed by Buro (1990) and by Michel (1993).
 See study by H. Marxen in